 - Iowa Department of Cultural Affairs grantee who has already received a grant from the department for any phase of the project

 - Iowa Department of Cultural Affairs grantee with an outstanding final report or placement on a department funding moratorium

 - Applicants may not submit more than one application during a single grant deadline or cycle regardless of grant program

-- Eligible artists may only receive one Art Project Grant or one Artist Fellowship in a single fiscal year
+- Eligible artists may only receive a Resilience Grant, Greenlight Grant, or Artist Fellowship in a single fiscal year

 - Applicants may not submit more than two applications for the same project regardless of fiscal year if both applications are unfunded

 - Projects may not receive more than one Iowa Arts Council administered grant regardless of applicant, phase of project or fiscal year

 Eligible Genres of Projects

 The following genres of film or digital media productions are eligible: